1. What type of academic calendar does Baylor use?

 8. How safe is Baylor's campus?

 Baylor has a full-time police force patrolling campus and the surrounding area 24/7 year round.
 This patrol includes five marked patrol units along with a specialized bike patrol unit.
-The Baylor Police Department also monitors 25 emergency call boxes located throughout campus.
+The Baylor Police Department also monitors more than 200 emergency call boxes located throughout campus.
 These call boxes give individuals immediate contact with police dispatchers.
 Dispatchers also monitor the weather through the National Weather Service.
 Baylor police are also involved in numerous crime prevention and awareness programs conducted throughout the campus.

 For information about crime statistics, crime prevention efforts and other issues related to campus safety, visit the Baylor University Police Department.
 Baylor University also provides information related to the Higher Education Opportunity Act of 2008.